nathanwatkinsdc/nathanwatkinsdc.github.io/_posts/2025-08-06-Developing-a-Custom-R-Shiny-Tool-for-My-Team.md

 ---
 layout: default
-title: “Developing a Custom R Shiny Tool for My Team”
+title: Developing a Custom R Shiny Tool for My Team
 date: 2025-08-06
 thumbnail: /assets/images/shiny.png
 description: How I used R Shiny to reduce the friction involved with being called back to the office in early 2025